All about Operating systems

 MS-Windows see Windows

 Win98 and successors were still build on 16-bit code/MSDOS -till Windows XP.
 Quite contrary to normal engeneering concepts build on a weak basis, getting bigger and bigger and mightier towards the top: a pyramid standing on its top.
-A true miracle, which will shurely find its place in history.
+A true miracle, which will surely find its place in history.

 MS-Windows-CE see Windows